Just because the rich-and-famous flock to Cabo San Lucas doesn’t mean it’s not perfect for your vacation—on any budget!

 8. Check out local fiestas.

 The intense, often expensive, and tourist-y nightclub scene doesn’t monopolize entertainment in Cabo.
-See what’s up in the plazas and beach bars!
+See what’s up in the plazas, beaches, and local bars!

 The Marina is the heart of Cabo San Lucas.
 It hosts the Circuito Cultural—local artists display their work from noon to about 10 PM, and music and folkloric dance is featured from 6 to 11 PM every Saturday from October through July and once a month in August and September.
 Check it out on the Marina Boardwalk between the Cultural Pavilion and Baja Cantina.

-And, of course, many beach bars like Cabo Wabo™ Cantina offer live music!
+And, of course, many bars like Cabo Wabo™ Cantina offer live music!

 9. Go to the Natural History Museum.